Learning to Regulate Your Emotions in Therapy

 Emotional dysregulation is often a window of tolerance that is too narrow.
 Therapy widens it — through new relational experience, through processing what has been held, through developing the nervous system's capacity to contain more without being overwhelmed.

 This is not quick work.
 But it is reliable work.
 And the quality-of-life improvements that come from a wider window of tolerance — more access to genuine feeling, more capacity to stay present in difficulty, less acting out or shutting down — are substantial.
+For those whose dysregulation has roots in earlier traumatic experience, trauma therapy addresses the nervous system level directly alongside regulation skill-building.

 A Note on Sensitivity